N15 road (Ireland): Route

-Planned and Completed upgrades
+Planned and completed upgrades

 The 20 km route between Lifford and Stranorlar is a single carriageway road of very poor quality.
 A replacement of the current alignment with a new single carriageway road is planned, bypassing Castlefin, Liscooley, and Killygordon.
 This will connect with a 16 km 2+1 bypass of Stranorlar and Ballybofey which is also planned.
 This will bypass the towns to the south, with a new crossing of the River Finn.

-The N15 runs for over 26 km in County Sligo, passing north of the mountains and around Benbulbin before turning around Drumcliffe Bay to enter Sligo Town.
+The N15 runs for over 26 km in County Sligo, passing north of the Dartry Mountains and around Benbulbin before passing Drumcliff Bay to enter Sligo Town.
 A bypass of the entire route was planned, with dual carriageway for at least part of the route.
 A route had been selected for the project, with the new road to run closer to the mountains and the bay than the existing N15.
-However, the NRA didn't give funding for the road and the project was suspended The local radio station in the North-West, Ocean FM had a special report in 2017 on how the road in Sligo needs to be upgraded in the wake of 3 crashes on this stretch of road in less than a fortnight.
+However, the National Roads Authority (NRA) didn't give funding for the road and the project was suspended The local radio station in the north-west, Ocean FM had a special report in 2017 on how the road in Sligo needs to be upgraded in the wake of three crashes on this stretch of road in less than two weeks.